rstudio/rstudio-conf-2022-program/shiny-app-design/creating-design-system-for-shiny.md

 talk_id: 22109
 talk_slug: creating-design-system-for-shiny
 talk_type: regular
+talk_tags: [design, shiny]
 session_slug: shiny-app-design
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Creating a Design System for Shiny and RMarkdown
+talk_title: "Creating a Design System for Shiny and RMarkdown"
 # A short version of the title, suitable for small displays
 talk_title_short: Creating a Design System for Shiny and RMarkdown
 # A link to your talk's materials, when ready